tglowaski/CSCI370-Lab_3A/README.md

         </RelativeLayout>
     </RelativeLayout>
 ```
+* Modifying the thumbnail to be an ImageView will be the **Challenge**.
+Get the version with TextView workking first.
+You can use [icons8.com](https://icons8.com/) for icons.
+I think 96 by 96 is a good size to get.
 * Create a Java reference to the ListView in **MainActivity.java**.
 * Create a **Student** class in Java (a POJO- Plain Ole Java Object) with three Strings as private member variables (firstName, lastName, and major).
 Remember, POJO are only constructors, getters, and setters.
 * In MainActivity.java, create 5 Students and put them into an ArrayList.
 Make sure to give the Students a firstName, lastName, and major.